SarveshwarSenthilKumar/SarveshwarSenthilKumar/README.md

 ## Personal Projects & Interests

 Aside from my open-source contributions, I’m always exploring new ideas.
 One of my upcoming projects is **Vitalisync**, an app that integrates AI to offer personalized health advice.
+This is similar to one of my hackathon projects: CiviClinic.
 My goal is to make health management easier and more accessible to everyone.

 Additionally, I am passionate about building tools that enhance developer productivity, and one of my key projects, **DevTick**, is a reflection of this passion.
 DevTick is designed to help developers stay organized and efficient by offering features such as task management, API key management, project categorization, and an AI-powered chat assistant for coding challenges.
 Through this project, I aim to create a platform that streamlines the developer workflow and empowers coders to work smarter.